Agrarian socialism: Agrarian socialism in rural Hungary

 The rise of Agrarian Socialism in Hungary began in the late 19th century in Viharsarok, Hungary.
-The socialist movement sparked as a response to the exploitation of rural laborers and landless peasants who worked as farmers under feudalism in southeastern Hungary during the Habsburg Monarchy.
+The socialist movement was sparked as a response to the exploitation of rural laborers and landless peasants who worked as farmers under feudalism in southeastern Hungary during the Habsburg Monarchy.
 In 1890, the Magyarországi Szociáldemokrata Párt (MSZDP) started to mobilize and organize agricultural workers, which resulted in rural laborers and poor peasant farmers protesting feudal landlords and local magistrates.
 The MSZDP advocated for an increase in the wages of farmers and the elimination of corvée.

-The first uprising among the agrarian socialists began on May 1, 1891, in Orosháza and Békéscsaba.
+The first uprising of the agrarian socialists began on May 1, 1891, in Orosháza and Békéscsaba.
 The uprising occurred after local authorities and the gendarmerie tried to prevent May Day celebrations among peasants and refused to recognize worker associations among peasants legally.
 The uprisings led to hundreds of rural workers and peasants being arrested.
 A key figure in the MSZDP was János Szántó Kovács, who advocated for land distribution among peasant farmers.
-On April 22, 1894, after Hungarian authorities confiscated socialist materials among workers' associations and arrested János Szántó Kovács, protesters stormed the town hall of Hódmezővásárhely which resulted in the military firing shots into a crowd of several thousand protesters.
+On April 22, 1894, after Hungarian authorities confiscated socialist materials from workers' associations and arrested János Szántó Kovács, protesters stormed the town hall of Hódmezővásárhely which resulted in the military firing shots into a crowd of several thousand protesters.
 The violent reaction to the uprising garnered the attention of socialist philosopher Friedrich Engels.
 The uprising led to the Austria-Hungarian government declaring a state of siege, which resulted in mass arrests of socialist activists and brutal treatment of peasants in rural Hungary.
-The government continued its effort to quelch the agrarian socialist movement, and in 1898, authorities imprisoned István Várkonyi, who edited an agrarian socialist journal called Földmivelő.
-The jailing of Várkonyi came after a group of socialist women from Orosháza published an article detailing the demands for livable wages for agrarian women workers.
+The government continued its efforts to squelch the agrarian socialist movement, and in 1898, authorities imprisoned István Várkonyi, who edited an agrarian socialist journal Földmivelő.
+The jailing of Várkonyi came after a group of socialist women from Orosháza published an article detailing their demands for livable wages for agrarian women workers.
 As a result of the crackdown, the MSZDP distanced themselves from socialist activists, and the movement went underground, which gave birth to woman-led movements and groups that advocated for agrarian socialism, such as the Feminist Association.